When is Star Trek: Picard released?

 - The philosophy of Star Trek: how a sci-fi present tackled the hardest questions within the universe

-- 6 questions (and a few solutions) we’ve got after the Star Trek: Picard teaser trailer
+- 6 questions (and a few solutions) we have now after the Star Trek: Picard teaser trailer

 When is the Picard spin-off coming to TV?

-Star Trek: Picard is coming pretty shortly following its announcement in August 2018, with the sequence set to reach within the US on streaming service CBS All Entry – and in Canada on cable networks Area and Z and OTT service Crave – in January 2020.
+Star Trek: Picard is coming pretty rapidly following its announcement in August 2018, with the sequence set to reach within the US on streaming service CBS All Entry – and in Canada on cable networks House and Z and OTT service Crave – in January 2020.

-Outdoors of North America, the ten-part sequence might be accessible around the globe on Amazon Prime, launching on Friday 24th January, with new episodes dropping every Friday after that.
+Outdoors of North America, the ten-part sequence can be out there world wide on Amazon Prime, launching on Friday 24th January, with new episodes dropping every Friday after that.

 Will Star Trek: Picard air within the UK?